tommyarmstrong/calendar-tool/README.md

 - Certificate paths and passwords
 - Slack bot configuration (if using Slack integration)

+<a id="authentication-flow"></a>
-## Authentication Flow
+## Authentication Flow 🔐

-1. User links Google account via OAuth redirect server
+1. User links Google account via OAuth redirect server 🔑
-2. OAuth tokens are encrypted and stored in Redis
+2. OAuth tokens are encrypted and stored in Redis 🧠
-3. Agent requests include HMAC signatures, Slack requests include Slack signature
+3. Agent requests include HMAC signatures; Slack requests include Slack signature 🔏
-4. MCP API Gateway requires mTLS before invoking MCP
+4. MCP API Gateway requires mTLS before invoking MCP 🔐
-4. MCP service verifies signatures and uses stored, encrypted Google tokens
+4. MCP service verifies signatures and uses stored, encrypted Google tokens 🗝️
-5. Google tokens are automatically refreshed when expired
+5. Google tokens are automatically refreshed when expired 🔄

+<a id="contributing"></a>
-## Contributing
+## Contributing 🤝

 When contributing to this project: